DEALING WITH FINANCIAL STRESS

 - Support Groups and organisations

 If your financial stress comes from an addiction like gambling, drink or drugs or from debt, there is help available.
 Millions of people have been in the same situation, and there’s nothing to be embarrassed or ashamed about.
-Find out more about gambling support here, additional support here, or debt support here.
+Find out more about gambling support on the NHS website, from MIND, or debt support from PayPlan.